ShahmeerShahid/sqam/admin_api/README.md

 **Parameters**

 - logs: a list of strings
+- source: String, must be one of "frontend", "automarker", "connector", or "api"

 **Example Request Body**